pyl1b/cookiecutter-py-fastapi-db/README.md

 # cookiecutter template for a FastAPI app

-This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for a [FastAPI](https://fastapi.tiangolo.com/)-based web application.
+This is a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template for a [FastAPI](https://fastapi.tiangolo.com/)-based web application that includes a database.

 ## Pre-requisites